anthonytranhoang/coffee_shop-/README.md

 ## Files and Structure
 /data/: Contains raw sales data in CSV format, including details like timestamps, item descriptions, and total sales.

-/scripts/: Python scripts for data cleaning, analysis, and visualization (uses Pandas, Matplotlib, and Seaborn libraries).

 /reports/: Summary reports of the findings, including graphs and key insights from the analysis.

 ## Future Improvements